 Step-1: At first we have to select the column from which on the left side a new column is required.

-So, I have selected column Price.
-Now I will select the Insert Sheet Columns option under the Insert command under Cells group under Home tab.
+So, I have selected the column Price.
+Now I will select the Insert Sheet Columns option under the Insert command under the Cells group under the Home tab.

 Method-2: Insert a Column to the Left of a Column (shortcut method)

 Step-1: As like Method 1 the same process can be done in an easier way.

 You have to just select the whole column from which on the left side you want a new column and then right-click on your mouse and select the Insert option.